Ben Stokes

-Born in New Zealand, Stokes moved to England as a child.
-He made his T20I debut in 2011, his Test debut in 2013, and played for England's One Day International (ODI) team from 2011 before retiring from the format in July 2022.
+Born in Christchurch, New Zealand, Stokes moved to England as a child.
+He made his ODI and T20I debuts in 2011, and his Test debut in 2013.
 He was part of the England team that won the 2019 Cricket World Cup, top-scoring in England's innings in the final before batting in the tied Super Over, winning the Man of the Match award.
-He was named the Wisden Leading Cricketer in the World in 2019 and 2020, and won the ICC Award for Best Men's Cricketer and BBC Sports Personality of the Year Award in 2019.
+He was named the Wisden Leading Cricketer in the World in 2019, 2020 and 2022, and won the ICC Award for Best Men's Cricketer and BBC Sports Personality of the Year Award in 2019.
 He was appointed captain of England's Test team in April 2022.
 He was part of the England team that won the 2022 T20 World Cup, top-scoring in the final.

 An all-rounder, Stokes is a left-handed middle-order batsman and right-arm fast bowler.
-He holds the Test world record for most runs in an innings at number six, scoring 258 against South Africa during England's 2015-16 tour.
+He holds the Test world record for most runs in an innings at number six, scoring 258 against South Africa during England's 2015–16 tour.
 In the same Test, he and Jonny Bairstow set the world record for highest sixth-wicket stand in Tests, at 399.
-In February 2023, he set a new record for the total number of sixes hit in a Test career, surpassing the previous tally of 107 set by his coach at the time, Brendan McCullum.
+In February 2023, he set a new record for the total number of sixes hit in a Test career, surpassing the previous tally of 107 set by his coach at the time, Brendon McCullum.
+He played his 100th test match against India on Feb 15, 2024.

 Early life

-Stokes was born on 4 June 1991 in Christchurch, New Zealand, the son of rugby league player and coach Gerard Stokes (known as 'Ged'), and has some Māori ancestry.
-Stokes moved to England at the age of 12 after his father was appointed head coach of Workington Town rugby league club, and grew up in the small West Cumbrian town of Cockermouth, attending Cockermouth School and playing cricket for Cockermouth Cricket Club.
-He won the North Lancashire & Cumbria Cricket League Premier Division Title with the club as a 15 year old in 2006.
-His parents subsequently moved back to New Zealand to reside again in Christchurch; Ged Stokes died in New Zealand on 8 December 2020 due to brain cancer.
+Benjamin Andrew Stokes was born on 4 June 1991 in Christchurch, New Zealand, the son of rugby league footballer and coach Gerard Stokes.
+He has Māori heritage on his mother’s side.
+In 2003, at the age of 12, Stokes relocated to England when his father was appointed head coach of Workington Town Rugby League Football Club.
+The family settled in the West Cumbrian town of Cockermouth, where Ben attended Cockermouth School.
+During this period, he developed his cricketing skills with the local Cockermouth Cricket Club, contributing to their North Lancashire & Cumbria Cricket League Premier Division Title win in 2006 at just 15 years old.
+He left school aged 16 with just one GCSE, in physical education.
+His parents subsequently moved back to New Zealand to reside again in Christchurch.